karanthpallavi/DIGIT-RUBBER/docs/cite.md

-# How to cite DIGIT-RUBBER
+# How to cite DIGITRUBBER